-The Hot Springs are open, for public entry from 10am - 9pm (hotel guests enjoy access from 8am) The Ainsworth Hot Springs have been healing visitors with their soothing and relaxing water for hundreds of years.
+The Hot Springs are open daily, for public entry from 10am - 9pm (hotel guests enjoy access from 8am) The Ainsworth Hot Springs have been healing visitors with their soothing and relaxing water for hundreds of years.
 Located in the heart of the Kootenay Mountain range, our hot springs consist of warm mineral waters in a natural cave and pool, providing multiple experiences to meet your family’s needs.

 The hot springs originate around the Cody Caves, above and to the east of the resort.
 The water flows down through fractures in the rock, increasing in temperature at a rate of 40°C per kilometre until it hits a lakeshore fault – a rock layer on a 45 ° angle.
 Hydraulic pressure forces the water up along the fault until it emerges at the resort.